gradle/gradle/design-docs/handling-encodings.md

 Common situations include:

-* Copying a file from one location to another.
+* Copying and filtering a file from one location to another.
 * Creating an archive (zip, tar, etc.).
 * Transforming text in a file.